[su_heading size=”18″]Biting The Dog That Bit Me[/su_heading]

-I have somewhat recovered from the trauma of getting bitten by a dog while hiking a few months ago.
-The anxiety returns whenever I run in to the woman and her dog on the trail.
-I always have to move out of her way as she comes stomping up toward me with her angry mutt by her side.
+I have somewhat recovered from the trauma of getting bitten by a dog while hiking the Arbaney Kittle trail a few months ago.
+The owner or the dog was completely rude and unapologetic and I continued to see she and her beast on the trail after I got bitten, and I always have to move out of her way as she comes stomping up toward me with her demented dog by her side.

-I looked her directly into her sunglasses and said, “Who are you?”
-“What type of person would behave like this?”
-I than came to the realization that she was just like her dog and that there would be no getting through to her.
+“Who are you?”
+I persisted.
+“What type of person would behave like this?” realizing that she was just like her dog and that there would be no getting through to her.
 She was one of those wounded, demented people that I was best to stay far away from.
-It did occur to me that one day, she may be in a position of importance where I might need her help but shrugged that idea off.
-I told her that we would never come to a place of agreement and demanded that she go away from me.
 As she angrily continued I contemplated biting her on her bum but decided against it.
 I have a temper and could easily get into a brawl but I have never sunk my teeth into somebody’s skin, it seemed way to intimate of a gesture.
 I had to call forth my pranayama breathing again and let my anger go to the wind.
-Her issues were not my concern.
+Her issues were not my own.